ToshioCP/Gtk4-tutorial/src/sec20.src.md

 There are four items, "New", "Saveas", "Preference" and "Quit".

 - "New" menu creates a new empty page.
-- "Saveas" menu saves the current page as a new filename.
+- "Saveas" menu saves the current page as a different filename from the original one.
 - "Preference" menu sets preference items.
 This version of `tfe` has only font preference.
 - "Quit" menu quits the application.

 These four menus are not used so often.
-That's why they are put to the menu behind the menu button.
+That's why they are put into the menu behind the menu button.

+All the actions above have "win" scope.
+Tfe has only one window even if the second application runs.
+So, the scope "app" and "win" have very little difference in this application.

 The menus and the menu button are connected with `gtk_menu_button_set_menu_model` function.
 The variable `btnm` below points a GtkMenuButton object.